April 2, 2025

 5. Lose those extra pounds.

-If you are overweight, work with a nutritionist and a trainer to eliminate the extra pounds and take a load off your back.
+If you are overweight, it can help to work with a nutritionist and a trainer to eliminate the extra pounds.
+A lighter frame means less load on your back.

-If your back is sore after a sudden burst of outdoor activity, Stephens said, you can get some immediate relief by using ice packs on the overworked muscles, taking some acetaminophen and other over-the-counter non-steroidal anti-inflammatory medicine, such as ibuprofen.
+If your back is sore after a sudden burst of outdoor activity, Stephens said, you can get some immediate relief by using ice packs on the overworked muscles, taking some acetaminophen (Tylenol) or other over-the-counter non-steroidal anti-inflammatory medicine, such as ibuprofen.
+Back pain usually goes away in a few days.
+If it doesn’t, or gets worse, consider an appointment with a spine doctor.

-If you are dealing with an injury, facing surgery or coping with chronic pain, Vanderbilt Orthopaedics offers a full spectrum of care.
+If you are dealing with an injury, preparing for surgery or coping with chronic pain, Vanderbilt Orthopaedics offers a wide range of care.
 Our specialists work with you from evaluation and “prehab” through physical therapy and, if needed, surgery.
 We’ll help you get back to doing the things you love, pain-free.
 To make an appointment, call 615-936-7846.